tcalmant/ipopo/website-ipopo/source/content/install.rst

 .. note::

-     You can also but importlib.py in /sdcad/sl4a, to avoid modifying the Python path before start a Pelix framework (see :ref:`test_android`).
+     You can also put importlib.py in */sdcard/sl4a*, to avoid modifying the Python path before start a Pelix framework (see :ref:`test_android`).

 Install the Pelix-iPOPO egg file